 #4 vs #5

 Each round of the playoffs the highest seed plays the lowest remaining seed.

 All other teams that do not qualify for the playoffs would be finished for the season.
 Once the playoffs are set, only playoff teams are allowed to make waiver wire moves for the remainder of the year.

-All statistics determined by the league software (CBS Sportsline) are final unless a dispute is brought to the attention of the commissioner and an adjustment is made.
-For suspended games if the game is not resumed in the same fantasy week, then the resumed game stats will not be counted.
+All statistics are determined by the league software (CBS Sportsline) and are final unless a dispute is brought to the attention of the commissioner and an adjustment is made.

 Each team has a contract cap of 46 contract years to use however they choose.
 The minimum contract year on any player is 1 year.
 Players on Injured Reserve don’t count against a team’s contract cap.
 Teams may at no time cut a player with a contract value more than 1 year.
 Players with 1 year contracts can be waived at any time.
 A team may at no time go over the contract cap of 46 years.
 No trades made that violate the cap will be approved.
 All players without contracts (free agents) have an automatic 1 year contract value.